magentabusiness/magentabusiness.github.io/docs/user-guide/oauth/oauth0.md

 {:toc}

 ## Overview
-ThingsBoard allows you to provide Single Sign On functionality for your customers and automatically create tenants, customers or subcustomers using external user management platforms, that supports **OAuth 2.0 protocol**.
+IoT Hub allows you to provide Single Sign On functionality for your customers and automatically create tenants, customers or subcustomers using external user management platforms, that supports **OAuth 2.0 protocol**.
 This guide is only for the **OAuth0 OAuth**.
 ## Scenario description